Facebook bars deceptive campaign from pro-Trump group

-Facebook on Thursday said it removed posts from campaign using fake accounts to praise US President Donald Trump as part of its latest crackdown on orchestrated deception.
+Facebook on Thursday said it derailed a campaign using fake accounts to praise US President Donald Trump as part of its latest crackdown on orchestrated deception.

 Activity at the bogus accounts mostly involved commenting on news articles rather than posting their own content, according to Facebook.